zhartman86/MathfinderBot/README.md

 # MathfinderBot

 Mathfinder is a Discord bot built as a stat-tracker for Pathfinder 1e.
 Many of its features are built around a math expression engine with a linked statblock.
 This allows you to create helpful formulas relating to your character.
+There are many more features included, as well as the ability to creates rows and grids of buttons that represent saved expressions.

 ## Stats & Expressions
 Statblocks contain two primary values: `Stats` and `Expressions`.